Flow out (deploying to Salesforce)

-A core feature of OrgFlow is the ability to identify metadata changes in a Git repository and deploy those changes into a Salesforce org.
+A core feature of OrgFlow is the ability to determine new metadata changes in a Git repository and deploy those changes into a Salesforce org.
 We call this process flow out or sometimes outbound flow.
 Together, flow out and flow in are key processes that help keep a Salesforce org in sync with a Git branch.

 OrgFlow automatically determines which metadata changes in an environment's Git branch are not yet in its Salesforce org.
 This means you don't need to worry about remembering which components need to be included in a deployment.